-What are inductive reasoning tests?
+What is an inductive reasoning test?

-Inductive reasoning tests, sometimes also referred to as abstract reasoning tests, are used to test the logical problem solving ability of each candidate.
 They're a common part of many job application processes (often used in addition to numerical and verbal reasoning tests), and are particularly seen in jobs of a technical or engineering nature.

-They're there to test your skills in inductive reasoning - in other words to see whether you think logically and methodically, as tested by your ability to spot patterns in a series of figures.
 Accuracy and speed are incredibly important in tests of abstract reasoning, and you'll be scored accordingly.
 Therefore, it's important that you get the chance to practice in advance in order to increase your chances of coming out at the top of the pile.

 Here are screenshots of our inductive reasoning tests: